top of page

 Thus in modern times the five-position spectrum looks like this:

-Masochism <- Conventional extraversion -> Anomie <- Conventional introversion -> Sadism
+Masochism <- Conventional one-sided extraversion -> Anomie <- Conventional one-sided introversion -> Sadism

 As I said above, decadence is the cultural and aesthetic manifestation of anxiety.
 So I'll argue the following: